Twice Baked Sweet Potatoes

 Also super delicious with grated parmesan on top…

 I know the bread description is a little vague, but you probably won't find the 1 kg hunk of unsalted Tuscan bread in your local grocery store in the States.
 You want a bread with simple ingredients: flour, water, salt yeast, or at least as simple as possible.
 Enriched breads, or those made with milk/eggs/oil, aren't the kind of bread you want to use for this kind of recipe.
 Nor is the sliced sandwich bread with preservatives ideal.
-You could look for a good ciabatta, or, that bread labeled "Italian" at the grocery store could always make do.
+You could look for a good ciabatta, baguette, or other rustic bread.

 To make this recipe simple, the bread should ideally be sliced or torn into chunks BEFORE it goes completely stale.
 Trying to slice a solid loaf of stale bread is not fun.
 However, should this happen, it is still possible to make this recipe work.
 You can add the bread in one big chunk to the pot.
 You will want to be a bit more proactive in stirring and making sure it stays submerged as much as possible, flipping if necessary, so it has time to soften and break up.
 If at the end of the hour it has set there are still some chunks, they should be soft enough where you can break them up with a spoon.